YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_getting_started.md

 ### What is Aiven?

-[Aiven](https://aiven.io/) offers fully managed services for popular open source projects such as Apache Kafka, Cassandra, Opensearch, M3 and PostgreSQL.
+[Aiven](https://aiven.io/) offers fully managed services for popular open source projects such as Apache Kafka, Cassandra, OpenSearch, M3 and PostgreSQL.
 Aiven users can use Aiven's services on various public clouds.

 ### Aiven Trial